solana-labs/solana/docs/src/proposals/rust-clients.md

+---
-# Rust Clients
+title: Rust Clients
+---

 ## Problem

 High-level tests, such as bench-tps, are written in terms of the `Client` trait.
 When we execute these tests as part of the test suite, we use the low-level `BankClient` implementation.
 When we need to run the same test against a cluster, we use the `ThinClient` implementation.
 The problem with that approach is that it means the trait will continually expand to include new